thoughtbot/guides/README.md

 Code review
 -----------

-A team member other than the author should review the code before it is merged.
+A team member other than the author should review the code.

 Read the pull request on Github.
 Comment directly on lines of code.